 In India, the Union Ministry of Earth Sciences and Agricultural Meteorology Division of the India Meteorological Department (IMD) have in their mission 2030, proposed the formation of an integrated unit involving the IMD, Indian Council of Agricultural Research (ICAR) in collaboration with the different institutions like agricultural universities, ICAR Institutes, state department of agriculture, department of information technology, department of space, MS Swaminathan Research Foundation and non-governmental organisations,etc in a phased manner.

 The inter-institutional collaboration could be further strengthened at national and international level in the field of agro-meteorological activities.

 The National Mission on Agricultural Extension and Technology (NMAET) as a part of sustainable development group aims to strengthen and restructure mechanisation and plant protection to enable delivery of improved agronomic practices to farmers.

 This was planned to be achieved through interactive methods, using information and communication technology (ICT), which includes messaging services, web-based applications, capacity building, institutional strengthening, encouragement of public-private partnership and training services to guide farmers.

 Our government, thus, has acknowledged the role of ICT in agriculture for sustainable intensive farming; and the newly established farmer producer organisations ensure to provide a conducive atmosphere between the central and state government enabling farmers to get fair price for their produce and understand the ease of doing business.

-(Views expressed are the authors' own and doesn't necessarily reflect that of Down To Earth)
+(Views expressed are the authors' own and don't necessarily reflect those of Down To Earth)